|

 - Lie face down on the floor, fully outstretched

-- Bring your hands to the sides of your shoulders and ease your chest off
+- Bring your hands to the sides of your shoulders and ease your chest off the floor, keeping your hips firmly pressed into the ground

 - You will feel the stretch in the front of the trunk